expo/expo/docs/pages/versions/v44.0.0/sdk/netinfo.md

   }
 ```

-- Check the **Access WiFi Information** box in your app's App Identifier, [which can be found here](https://developer.apple.com/account/resources/identifiers/list)
+- Check the **Access Wi-Fi Information** box in your app's App Identifier, [which can be found here](https://developer.apple.com/account/resources/identifiers/list)

 - Rebuild your app with `expo build:ios`